Dance Band Encyclopaedia

 301-307, Oxford Street

-(Thanks to Pauline Welthy for the address; she also tells me that this address now houses a River Island clothes shop)
+(Thanks to Pauline Welthy for the address; she also tells me that this address now houses a River Island clothes shop (c.
+2008)

 Florida Club